opengulf/opengulf2.github.io/Aug2021ner_nltk.md

 </figure>
 <br/>
 Chunks can also be visually represented as a tree, view a figure <a href="../assets/images/almablog9a.png">here</a>. <br/>
 Noun phrase chunking, or NP-chunking, a required step for NER , refers to searching for chunks corresponding to individual noun phrases.
 Chunking can be accomplished using regular expressions if we provide a sequence of tags that defines a chunk.
-In this project, however, we use the nltk built-in library called 'maxent_ne_chunker' to create chunks; see the output and code below.
+In this project, however, we use the nltk built-in library called 'maxent_ne_chunker' to create chunks; view the figure 10 below. <br/>
 <figure>
   <img src="../assets/images/almablog10.png"
-style="width:300px;
+style="width:250px;
-height:350px;">
+height:410px;">
 <figcaption>Figure 10.
 Chunking tagged words and model output. </figcaption>
 </figure>
 <br/>